entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

 **Plugin descriptor.yaml**

-    image: "entando/my-image:1.0..0" # The docker image used to create the plugin
+    image: "entando/my-image:1.0.0" # The docker image used to create the plugin
+    deploymentBaseName: "myplugin" # The base name to assign to the pods that have to be created in Kubernetes
     dbms: "postgresql" # The DBMS the plugin will use
     roles: # The roles the plugin will expose in keycloak
       - "task-list"